tabler/tabler/README.md

 <a href="https://preview.tabler.io" target="_blank"><img src="https://raw.githubusercontent.com/tabler/tabler/dev/src/static/tabler-preview.png" alt="Tabler preview"></a>

 ## 🚀 Features

-We've created this admin panel for everyone who wants to create templates based on our pre-made components.
-Our mission is to deliver a user-friendly, clear and easy administration panel that can be used by both simple websites and sophisticated systems.
-The only requirement is basic HTML and CSS (and some [Liquid](https://github.com/Shopify/liquid/wiki)) knowledge — as a reward, you'll be able to manage and visualize different types of data in the easiest possible way!
+Welcome to our advanced admin panel, designed for users who aim to craft templates using our pre-made components.
+Our mission is to deliver a user-friendly, clear, and easily navigable administration panel suitable for both simple websites and sophisticated systems.
+The only prerequisite is basic HTML and CSS knowledge, along with some [Liquid](https://github.com/Shopify/liquid/wiki) expertise.
+As a reward, you'll gain the ability to effortlessly manage and visualize various types of data.

-* **Responsive:** With the support for mobile, tablet and desktop displays, it doesn’t matter what device you’re using.
-Tabler is responsive in all major browsers.
+* **Responsive Design:** Whether you're on a mobile, tablet, or desktop, Tabler ensures a seamless experience.
+Our theme is responsive across all major browsers.
-* **Cross Browser:** Our theme works perfectly with the latest Chrome, Firefox+, Safari, Opera, Edge and mobile browsers.
-We work hard to provide continuous support for them.
+* **Cross-Browser Compatibility:** Our theme seamlessly integrates with the latest versions of Chrome, Firefox, Safari, Opera, Edge, and mobile browsers.
+We work diligently to provide continuous support for them.
-* **HTML5 & CSS3:** We use only modern web technologies, such as HTML5 and CSS3.
-Our theme includes some subtle CSS3 animations, which will help you attract attention.
+* **Modern Web Technologies:** Embrace modern web technologies with HTML5 and CSS3.
+Our theme incorporates subtle CSS3 animations to help you attract attention.
-* **Clean Code:** We followed Bootstrap’s guidelines carefully to make your integration as easy as possible.
+* **Clean Code:** We meticulously adhered to Bootstrap’s guidelines to simplify your integration process.
 All code is handwritten and W3C valid.
-* **Demo pages**: Tabler features over 20 individual pages using various components, which gives you the freedom to choose and combine.
-All components can vary in color and styling that you can easily modify using Sass.
-Sky is the limit!
+* **Demo Pages:** Tabler boasts over 20 individual pages utilizing various components, granting you the freedom to choose and combine.
+All components offer flexibility in color and styling, easily modifiable using Sass.
+The sky is the limit!
-* **Single Page Application versions:** [Tabler React](https://github.com/tabler/tabler-react) has React components for Tabler.
+* **Single Page Application Versions:** Explore [Tabler React](https://github.com/tabler/tabler-react) for React components tailored for Tabler.

 ## 📖 Documentation